live-keys/livekeys/doc/pages/creating-a-plugin.md

 # Creating a Plugin

-These 4 sections will take you through the basics on building a Live CV plugin.
-A Live CV plugin is a QtQuick based plugin with the added difference that it may have external dependencies outside of Qt (Open CV, dlib, etc) This makes Qt based plugins compatible in Live CV, however to use Live CV plugins in a QtQuick application the user must make sure that the application can find the plugins dependencies (which is done automatically by Live CV).
+These 4 sections will take you through the basics on building a Livekeys plugin.
+A Livekeys plugin is a QtQuick based plugin with the added difference that it may have external dependencies outside of Qt (Open CV, dlib, etc) This makes Qt based plugins compatible in Livekeys, however to use Livekeys plugins in a QtQuick application the user must make sure that the application can find the plugins dependencies (which is done automatically by Livekeys).
 Before starting, it's important to know the structure and contents of [plugins and plugin packages](Plugins), which is detailed in the user section.

-The full project we will be building is also available at [this github repository](https://github.com/livecv/live-tutorial), so if you want to just start hacking through an existing project or get stuck on something, you can use the repository as a reference.
+The full project we will be building is also available at [this github repository](https://github.com/live-keys/live-tutorial), so if you want to just start hacking through an existing project or get stuck on something, you can use the repository as a reference.
 The repository is also configured as a fully deployable package, which will be described in detail within the [project configuration](Project_Configuration) section.